The signs and symptoms of iron-deficiency anemia depend on its severity. Mild to moderate iron-deficiency anemia may have no signs or symptoms.

 The most common symptom of all types of anemia is fatigue (tiredness).
 Fatigue occurs because your body doesn't have enough red blood cells to carry oxygen to its many parts.

 Also, the red blood cells your body makes have less hemoglobin than normal.
 Hemoglobin is an iron-rich protein in red blood cells.
 It helps red blood cells carry oxygen from the lungs to the rest of the body.

-Anemia also can cause shortness of breath, dizziness, headache, coldness in your hands and feet, pale skin, and chest pain.
+Anemia also can cause shortness of breath, dizziness, headache, coldness in your hands and feet, pale skin, chest pain, weakness, and fatigue (tiredness).

 If you don't have enough hemoglobin-carrying red blood cells, your heart has to work harder to move oxygen-rich blood through your body.
 This can lead to irregular heartbeats called arrhythmias (ah-RITH-me-ahs), a heart murmur, an enlarged heart, or even heart failure.

 In infants and young children, signs of anemia include poor appetite, slowed growth and development, and behavioral problems.

 Signs and symptoms of iron deficiency may include brittle nails, swelling or soreness of the tongue, cracks in the sides of the mouth, an enlarged spleen, and frequent infections.

 People who have iron-deficiency anemia may have an unusual craving for nonfood items, such as ice, dirt, paint, or starch.
 This craving is called pica (PI-ka or PE-ka).